Mordenkainen: Publishing history

 Mordenkainen's AD&D statistics were first published in The Rogues Gallery (1980), although Gary Gygax was later emphatic that he never gave author Brian Blume any information about the wizard, and insisted that Blume had been forced to make up the published statistics.
 Variations on Mordenkainen's AD&D statistics were also published in Mordenkainen's Fantastic Adventure (1984), The City of Greyhawk (1989) and Epic Level Handbook (2002).
+The "legendary Mordenkainen" was featured as a card in the Spellfire trading card game in 1994.

 He was also mentioned in the following publications: